Barton Biggs: Other predictions

 He had predicted the bull market in U.S. stocks that began in 1982.
 He also predicted the bearish market in Japanese stocks in 1989, when the Nikkei 225 stock index was approaching its peak, from which it tumbled more than 77 percent.
 On the other hand, he was incorrectly bullish on Mexico shortly before the peso crashed in 1994.
 In March 2003, Biggs predicted that U.S.stocks would rise up to 50 percent, and more for emerging markets; the former climbed as much as 88 percent, while the MSCI Emerging Markets Index rose more than fourfold.

 Awards and accolades

 His influence could be seen when, in 1996, some traders were surprised that India funds suddenly became popular.
 "Barton Biggs is there, having a look around", one trader said.
 "Do you need to know more?"
 Biggs was named by Institutional Investor magazine to its "All-America Research Team" ten times, and was voted the top global strategist and first in global asset allocation from 1996 to 2000 by the magazine's "Investor Global Research Team" poll.
 SmartMoney magazine once called him "the ultimate big-picture man ... the premier prognosticator on the international scene and a mover of markets from Argentina to Hong Kong.
 It wouldn't be a stretch to say Biggs wrote the book on emerging-market investing".

 Biggs appeared numerous times on CNBC and was a member of the Barron's Roundtable.

+The fitness center at Morgan Stanley’s global headquarters in Manhattan is named in Biggs’s honor.